14islands/r3f-scroll-rig/README.md

 The scrollbar also disables pointer-events on the child components while scrolling to avoid jank from mouse events.

-💡**Note:** _You can use `SmoothScrollbar` independently based on the project needs.
-If the project doesn't need WebGL you can still use the scrollbar to implement smooth scrolling._

 # Getting Started

 This is a basic example of a component that tracks the DOM and use the canvas to render a WebLG mesh in its place: